Mastermindzh/react-sane-starter/README.md

 The production build runs an NGINX server which checks for a static file first and if it doesn't find one it will redirect to your app. (where a route should catch it)

 To run the development docker run: `npm run docker-run-dev` and to run the production build use: `npm run docker-run-prod`.

+### fixes
+If you're an impatiant man(or woman) like me you'll probably run into docker-compose problems...
+If you do, try running `npm run docker-fix` to resolve the issues.

 ## Testing